All Female Kilimanjaro Climb

 How wonderful!
 If your daughter is above the age of 16, we will be glad to have her with us.

-Yes, this trip will be be an all-female porter, guide and team specifically designed to bring together likeminded women to summit on this special day.
+Yes, this trip will be be an all-female guide team and a majority female porters team and is specifically designed to bring together likeminded women to summit on this special day.

 You should make an appointment with your doctor to confirm any travel inoculations and other medications that you may need to take before and during the trip, including those to prevent malaria or yellow fever or those for altitude sickness.
 If your onward travel includes other African nations, you may also require a Yellow Fever certificate, you can check the CDC website for more details.